dhroov101/IPL_data_analytics/README.md

-IPL Data Visualization Project
+#IPL Data Visualization Project
-This is a README file for your IPL (Indian Premier League) data visualization project.
-The project involves using Tableau to create insightful visualizations based on IPL data.
-The data was scraped from ESPN Cricinfo using Python libraries such as Pandas and BeautifulSoup.

-Project Overview
+##Project Overview
 The IPL data visualization project aims to explore and present key insights from the IPL matches using interactive visualizations.
 By leveraging Tableau's capabilities, you can create engaging charts, graphs, and dashboards to analyze various aspects of the IPL, including team performance, player statistics, match results, and more.

-Data Collection
+##Data Collection
 The data for this project was obtained by scraping ESPN Cricinfo, a popular cricket website, using Python libraries.
 The main libraries used were:

 Pandas: A powerful data manipulation and analysis library that facilitated handling the scraped data and performing necessary transformations.

-BeautifulSoup: A library for parsing HTML and XML documents, which was used to extract the required data from the ESPN Cricinfo web pages.
+BeautifulSoup: A library for parsing HTML and XML documents was used to extract the required data from the ESPN Cricinfo web pages.

 Using these libraries, you fetched the relevant data from the website, cleaned it, and prepared it for visualization in Tableau.

-Tableau Visualizations
+##Tableau Visualizations
 Tableau is a powerful data visualization tool that allows you to create interactive and visually appealing charts, graphs, and dashboards.
 For this project, you utilized Tableau to analyze the IPL data and present the findings in an intuitive manner.
 Here are some key features of your Tableau visualizations:

 Dashboard: The visualizations are organized in a dashboard, which serves as the main interface for exploring the IPL data.
 The dashboard consists of multiple sheets and interactive components to facilitate exploration and analysis.